 In order the hold the responsible parties accountable following an accident

-that caused serious injury, the plaintiff and their counsel must ask for
+that caused serious personal injury, the plaintiff and their counsel must

 and incorporates medical bills, lost wages, and other relevant costs and